 Park District is a mixed-use project being developed in North Pearl Street of downtown Dallas, Texas, US.
 The project includes two towers including a 20-storey office building owned by PricewaterhouseCoopers (PwC) and a 34-storey residential tower.

 Construction of the Park District officially began in January 2016.
-The apartment tower is expected to move to occupancy stage by the end of March 2018.
+The apartment tower is expected to move to the occupancy stage by the end of March 2018.

 Trammell Crow Company (TCC) and Met Life are co-developing the mixed-use project.

 The Park District is being developed on a three-acre site in in North Pearl Street and will be surrounded by Pearl Street, Olive Street and the Klyde Warren Park.
-It will also share neighbourhood with the Arts District and Uptown Dallas.
+It will also share the neighbourhood with the Arts District and Uptown Dallas.